deepakrpathak/personalWebsite/README.md

 Code for my website deepakpathak.in

-Warm courtsey to :
+Warm courtesy to :

-Twitter Bootstrap
+Twitter Bootstrap,
-HTML5BOILERPLATE
+HTML5BoilerPlate,
-Veerika's Initializer
+Veerika's Initializer.